SHiiKANE

-SHiiKANE (/ʃɪˈkeɪn/) is a Nigerian-British pop group made of three sisters, twins Shay and Annamay, and younger sister Kay.
+SHiiKANE (/ʃɪˈkeɪn/) is a Nigerian-British pop group made of three sisters, twins HRH and Princess Uche, and younger sister NK.

 Biography

-SHiiKANE originally from Asaba, Delta State, Nigeria; born in London, UK.
-The band was formed in 2012 while the girls were still attending schools in London.
-The group name derives from an amalgamation of their first names Shay, Kay and Annamay.
+SHiiKANE originally from Asaba, Delta State, Nigeria was formed while the girls were still attending schools in London.
+The group name derives from an amalgamation of their English names.
 SHiiKANE teamed up with producer P2J in 2014 and released a track titled “SugaKANE” which was made “Song of the week” by Toolz of BeatFM 99.9 Lagos Nigeria.
 Their music is influenced by different musical genres including R&B, rock, hip hop, soul and gospel.

 In 2017, SHiiKANE released the song “Oga Police” produced by Kizzbeatz.
 The song became a viral hit in East Africa.
 In 2018 The group toured Tanzania, visiting Classic FM Tanzania and met with Vanessa Mdee, Navy Kenzo and Ben Pol.
 SHiiKANE recorded a song titled ‘Hayaa’ with Tanzanian artist Chin Bees produced by Goncher.

 In 2024, SHiiKANE released their debut album Sixty Diamond Seconds, a 16-track project blending Afrobeats, R&B, amapiano, and pop.
 The record showcased the sisters’ trademark harmonies across high-energy singles such as “4LYF” and "WEREY" along with reflective ensembles like “Toxic” and "Sokoto", and genre-bending tracks including “Casanova”.
 Critics described the album as a vibrant and emotional debut that established SHiiKANE as a distinctive voice within Afro-Indie music.

 Building on that momentum, the group released EP Shards of Eden in May 2025.
 Consisting of four songs re-imagined from their debut album, the EP was recorded in a stripped-back, one-take live format.
 Its raw delivery highlighted SHiiKANE’s vocal power and stage presence, drawing praise for its authenticity and indie execution.
 Together, the two projects mark a creative journey from polished studio experimentation to intimate, performance-driven artistry.